 GemStone immediately detects an attempt to read or write without authorization and responds by stopping the current method and issuing an error.
 When you successfully commit your transaction, GemStone verifies that you are still authorized to write in your current security policy.
 If you are no longer authorized to do so, GemStone issues an error, and your default security policy once again becomes your current security policy.
-If you are no longer authorized to write in your default security policy.
-If you set again becomes your current security policy.
 If you are no longer authorized to write in your default security policy, GemStone terminates your session, and you are unable to log back in to GemStone.
 If this happens, see your system administrator for assistance.